 - Completed application form answering all of the questions

-- Must have a student membership, memberships are available for $25 for 12 months
+- Must have a student membership, only $25 for a 12-month membership

 - Student must attend a post-secondary education Kansas institution